ice3/sensit_web_callback/README.md

 ## 3. Put the app on your server

+1. clone the repo
+2. install the dependancies : `pip install -r requirement.txt`

+4. Change the token with your real token
+5. Launch the app : `python app/app.py`
+6. Test : press the button or go directly go to the adress in your brower (your.URL/button:31415)

-0. you may want to change your webserver config to add a reverse proxy.
+You may want to change your webserver config to add a reverse proxy.
 Here is a quick and dirty configuration for nginx
 ```nginx
 server {
   listen 80 ;